Bayesian Methods in Tensor Analysis: Bayesian Methods in Tensor Regression

-Though not modeling tensorized predictors, Yang and Dunsun~\cite{Yang2016} employ tensor methods to deal with classification problems with categorical predictors.
-Specifically, ~\cite{Yang2016} develops a framework for nonparametric Bayesian classification through performing decomposition on the tensor transformed from the conditional probability
+Though not modeling tensor predictors, Yang and Dunson~\cite{Yang2016} employ tensor methods to deal with classification problems with categorical predictors.
+Specifically, ~\cite{Yang2016} develop a framework for nonparametric Bayesian classification through performing decomposition on the tensor constructed from the conditional probability